Opinion: The Wagner mutiny shows Ukraine can win | CNN

 This doesn’t just mean meeting Ukraine’s immediate and crucial needs, such as the means to continue to deny Russian air supremacy.
 It also means lifting all of the artificial constraints of what Ukraine can do with the weapons they are provided.
 The nonsense of prohibitions on using them to strike into Russia, for fear of offending Putin, has to end.

 Above all, the fear in some Western capitals of Ukrainian victory, and Russian defeat, must be overcome.
-This week, the Chatham House international affairs think-tank is releasing a report by nine leading experts on Russia and Ukraine (including myself), looking closely at possible outcomes from the war.
+This week, the Chatham House international affairs think-tank released a report by nine leading experts on Russia and Ukraine (including myself), looking closely at possible outcomes from the war.

 Our unanimous conclusion is that the only way to make Europe safer from Russia lies through urgently increasing assistance to allow Kyiv to win.